NCAS-CMS/cfdm/docs/1.7.0b12/_sources/tutorial.rst.txt

 The new field construct can now be inspected and written to a netCDF file:

 .. code-block:: python
-   :caption: *Inspect the new field construct and wite it to disk.*
+   :caption: *Inspect the new field construct and write it to disk.*

    >>> T
    <Field: air_temperature(key%domainaxis1(2), key%domainaxis0(4)) K>